Quick Summary: Folliculitis and Hair Loss

 The treatment for folliculitis varies depending on its cause.
 Bacterial folliculitis is commonly treated with topical or oral antibiotics, while viral folliculitis may require antivirals such as aciclovir or valaciclovir.
 Fungal folliculitis is managed with antifungal shampoos or creams, and eosinophilic folliculitis often requires corticosteroids, although it can sometimes resolve on its own1.

-These treatments are generally not available over-the-counter, so it is important to consult a healthcare professional before beginning any regimen.
+These treatments are generally not available over-the-counter; therefore, it is essential to consult a healthcare professional before starting any regimen.

 For scalp folliculitis due to folliculitis decalvans, treatment typically involves long-term antibiotics and other medications.
 However, no specific licensed treatment exists for this condition.
-The following treatment options have been explored9:
+The following treatment options have been explored.

 Conclusion